 Are herbicides a concern?

-If you find your pile is full of grass clippings, give it a turn every few days with a proper tool.
+- If you find your pile is full of grass clippings, give it a turn every few days with a proper tool.
 This will help speed the composting process along and introduce air into the pile.

 Why compost clippings in the first place?

-If you’re not interested in composting grass clippings or live in an area where you don’t have room for a compost bin, there are other alternatives available before resorting to the landfill!
+If you’re not interested in composting grass clippings or you live in an area where you don’t have room for a compost bin, there are other alternatives available before resorting to the landfill!
 As mentioned at the beginning, grass clippings can simply be left alone on a well-maintained yard.
 Small clippings will decompose with ease, giving the nutrients right back to the lawn they came from.